ArpNova/arsh/README.md

 ## Implementation Details

 The shell follows a standard lifecycle:

 1.  **Read**: Reads a line of input from the user.
-2. **Parse**: Splits the line into program names and arguments.
+2.  **Parse**: Splits the line into tokens.
-3. **Execute**: Runs the parsed command.
+3.  **Expand**: Expands environment variables and wildcards.
+4.  **Execute**:
+    -   Checks for built-in commands.
+    -   Handles pipes and logical operators.
+    -   Forks and executes external commands.
+    -   Manages input/output redirection.

 ## Future Improvements

-- Support for built-in commands (cd, help, exit).
-- Input/Output redirection.
-- Pipes.
+-   Command history with arrow key support.
+-   Tab completion for filenames and commands.
+-   More robust error handling.

 ## License